This page describes the eT_launch

 -save, --save-restart-directory

-Will make eT_launch
+Will make eT_launch.py

 create a restart file directory

-If no string is provided,
+If no directory is provided,

-will look for the``eT_SAVE`` environment variable,
+will look for the eT_SAVE

 see eT_SAVE